umiSirya/covid19_global_analysis/README.md

 The US and Brazil led in total deaths
 The death trend chart clearly shows three pandemic waves — the initial outbreak in early 2020, the Delta surge in late 2021, and the Omicron peak in early 2022
 Despite the US having the most confirmed cases, Brazil had a proportionally higher death toll — suggesting differences in healthcare capacity and reporting
+The dataset tracks 201 countries and territories — not 196 — because regions like Hong Kong, Greenland and various overseas territories are reported separately from their parent countries